 - Light: 255 255 255

-Uninstall the standalone extension if you migrate to the integrated version.
+Uninstall the standalone SourceLinks extension if you migrate to the version integrated in Visual Assist.

 |EnableInPlainText||Enable Source Links in text files|